Alfred Docs

 MCP

-MCP exposes memory, search, document, project, and Dream tools so agents can use Alfred without opening the app UI.
+MCP exposes memory, search, document, source scope, and Dream tools so agents can use Alfred without opening the app UI.

 • Agents can memorize context, recall prior work, inspect documents, and run Dream.